nodejs/undici/docs/api/Dispatcher.md

 at the head of the pipeline.
 This does not apply to idempotent requests with a stream request body.

+All response bodies must always be fully consumed or destroyed.

 Arguments:

 * **options** `RequestOptions`